geodynamics/aspect/cookbooks/shell_simple_3d/doc/shell_simple_3d.md

 geometries as well &ndash; though at significant computational cost.
 In fact, the number of modifications necessary is relatively small, as we will discuss below.
-To show an example up front, a picture of the temperature field one gets from such a simulation is shown in Fig.&nbsp;[1].
+To show an example up front, a picture of the temperature field one gets from such a simulation is shown in Fig. [1].
 The corresponding movie can be found at <http://youtu.be/j63MkEc0RRw>.

 <figure>